 This Friday, I hope you’ll be joining me for Food Preservation 101, a free webinar!
 I will help you sort out your food preservation options, weighing out the pros and cons of each.
 Often, people don’t fully understand the pros and cons of all the preserving methods, nor have many really taken the time to think through what their goals are.
 Food preservation plans look different for each person, each family, so what one family does may not be the answer for another.
 Where do you stand?
 Please help me out by taking this quick survey!

-For today’s Seasonal Recipe Round-Up featuring cucumbers, I’m pleased to look back in time and pull out a set of delicious recipes using fresh, seasonal, summer cucumbers.
+Here’s a set of delicious recipes using fresh, seasonal, summer cucumbers.
 You’ll probably notice that most of these recipes have a Mediterranean bent.
 That’s because I grew up eating these foods, and cucumbers are a large part of the cuisine.
-When you have cucumbers coming out your ears, these recipes will help you use them up without being bored.
+When you have cucumbers coming out your ears, these recipes will help you use them up without being bored. [by Wardee Harmon]

 We find as time passes that we hit more and more first experiences.
 This week hosted a biggie — the butchering of our first grass-fed beef.
 We got the local experts, Oakland Lockers, to do it for us — both the butchering and the processing.
 They’re very good.
 All in all, a milestone, and it felt like a very big deal when it was happening!
 So…. here are the highlights of the butchering event.
 This post is photo heavy, and if you’re queasy, you might not want to look.